duplonicus/TwitterScraper/README.md

 # How to use

-Run "python3 twitter.py" to scrape the default account set in the argument parser definition
+Run "python3 twitter.py" to scrape the default account set in the argument parser definition.

 Run "python3 twitter.py username" to scrape a different account.
 Example: "python3 twitter.py michaeljburry"